 Frequently Asked Questions

-Street trees are trees planted along the street in the Public Right-of-Way.
-The Public Right-of-Way is generally the "tree lawn" space between the sidewalk and the curb or, in the absence of a "tree lawn," the space within 10 feet of the curb.
-The Public Right-of-Way is technically City property.
-However, a property owner is responsible for the maintenance of the Right-of-Way adjacent to his/her property, including the care and maintenance of street trees.
+Street trees are trees planted along the street in the "public right-of-way".
+The public right-of-way is generally the "tree lawn" space between the sidewalk and the curb or, in the absence of a "tree lawn," the space within 10 feet of the curb.
+While the public right-of-way is technically city property, a property owner is responsible for the maintenance of the right-of-way adjacent to his/her property, including the care and maintenance of street trees.
 Because street trees are planted on public property, a permit is required prior to planting to ensure appropriate tree species are selected and planted in appropriate locations.

-Trees are $25 each for any resident of the City and County of Denver.
-These trees typically retail for over $100, so this is a great deal!
+Trees of similar stock type and quality typically retail for over $125, so this is a great deal.

-For residents who cannot afford the $25/tree fee but do not live in a target (free-tree) neighborhood, you may request a "Treeship" to receive your tree(s) for free.
+Residents who cannot afford the tree fee due to financial hardship may request a "Treeship" to receive tree(s) for free.

 Click this link to find out the official neighborhood in which you live.

-Target neighborhoods are our free-tree neighborhoods where residents receive trees for free.
+Target neighborhoods are our free-tree neighborhoods where residents receive trees for especially low fees.
 We select these neighborhoods based on several factors, including particularly low tree cover.
-Click this link for the list of the current target neighborhoods.
+Click this link for the list of the current target low tree-canopy neighborhoods.

 If you wish to apply for trees to plant at multiple addresses, please submit a separate application for each planting address.
-Be sure to enter the planting address at the beginning of the application ("Planting Address") and then type your mailing address (where we should mail your confirmation letter) in the "Shipping Information" section.
-Please note: after completing each application, please do NOT click the "Back" button to get back to the start of the application.
-Instead, click on the Denver Digs Trees menu item to get back to Apply for Street Trees!
+On each application, be sure to enter both your mailing address (where we should mail your confirmation letter) and the appropriate planting address ("Planting Address").

 What is a "Street Tree"?

-Street trees are trees planted along the street in the Public Right-of-Way.
+Street trees are trees planted along the street in the "public right-of-way".
 This is a public space, as opposed to private property where yard trees are planted.
-The Public Right-of-Way is generally the "tree lawn" space between the sidewalk and the curb or, in the absence of a "tree lawn," the space within 10 feet of the curb.
-The Public Right-of-Way is technically City property.
-However, a property owner is responsible for the maintenance of the Right-of-Way adjacent to his/her property, including the care and maintenance of street trees.
+The public right-of-way is generally the "tree lawn" space between the sidewalk and the curb or, in the absence of a "tree lawn," the space within 10 feet of the curb.
+While the public right-of-way is technically city property, a property owner is responsible for the maintenance of the right-of-way adjacent to his/her property, including the care and maintenance of street trees.
 Because street trees are planted on public property, a permit is required prior to planting.

 A "Shade Tree" typically refers to a medium or large tree, often with a spreading canopy, which provides significant shade.
 A strategically planted shade tree can reduce the amount of energy needed to cool your home during the warm months, resulting in lower energy bills and less carbon released into the atmosphere.
 In the fall, these deciduous trees drop their leaves, allowing winter sunlight to pass through and warm your home.